 At a third of the cost of a flight, VIA Rail Canada takes you from Winnipeg to Churchill in just under 48 hours.
 There is room to roam and stretch in the economy car, but if spending two nights in a semi-reclined position doesn’t sound appealing, go for the Sleeper Plus cars.
 The extra fee gets you a private bed and washroom, a shared shower, and inclusive dining car meals.
 When the panoramic dome car is in season, only Sleeper Plus passengers get those views.

 Riding this route gives you a sense of place as you pass through the boreal forests and remote lakes on your way to where the tundra takes over.
 It also gives you a sense of how crucial the rail line is for the people and economy of Churchill.
 When flooding washed the rail line out in May of 2017, the area suffered for 18 months in isolation.
 After long-held fear that the rail line would close permanently, the relief of the region at the train’s first run was palpable.

-But travelers to this part of the world come mostly for the wildlife, the other travelers to the area.
+But travelers to this part of the world come mostly for the wildlife.
 The area depends on tourism and offers a slew of creative and sustainable outdoor experiences to show off their natural treasures.
 Most polar bear safaris are day trips from town in enclosed tundra vehicles that the occasional curious polar bear will try to climb.
 Others offer walking tours of bear areas for those that want to feel the wind in their face and a dose of fear.
-Snorkeling with the belugas is no longer allowed, but kayaking tours will still get you close to the thousands that migrate to Churchill by the thousands throughout the summer.
+You can also take a tour to kayak with belugas that migrate to Churchill by the thousands throughout the summer.

 - The northern lights might come out to dance from February to March.
 The beluga whales stop by in July and August.
-And the town’s icon, the magnificent polar bears, are strolling along in full force in October and November.
+The polar bears, are strolling along in full force in October and November.

 - Everything books quickly in this town of just 1,000 people.
 Plan far in advance with your lodging and tours.